 Planting Hollyhock Roots

-Bare root hollyhock plants usually come in plastic packaging protected by peat moss or sawdust in the bag with them.
+Bare root hollyhock plants usually come in plastic packaging protected by peat moss or sawdust.
 Remove the fleshy roots from the bag and lightly shake off the protective material.
 Trim any damage from the roots, such as mold or breakage.

 Bare root hollyhock plants often appear to be dried out, so soak them in a tub of water for 10 minutes to rejuvenate them.
 They may also be soaked overnight, but don’t leave them in water long enough to get soft.

 Plant hollyhock roots in a prepared hole in the right location.
 The hole should be wider than the roots and deep enough to encourage the long taproot of bare root hollyhock plants to easily grow downward.
 When planting, the taproot should point downward.
-Don’t plant too deeply, though, just a couple inches below the soil.
+Don’t plant too deeply though, just a couple of inches (5 cm.) below the soil.

 Bare root hollyhocks can be set on a mound of loose soil in the middle of the hole with another hole in the center for the taproot.
 The bud or crown of the bare root hollyhock should point upward and be level with the surrounding soil.